Building and Running C/C++/Fortran codes on HPC Systems

 What is a Compiler

-A compiler is an program that converts human-written source code directly into a standalone program called an executable (or binary).
+A compiler is a program that converts human-written source code directly into a standalone program called an executable (or binary).
 This is in contrast to an interpreter, which is a program that executes source code, often called a script in this case, line by line.

 Compilers go through a multi-stage process to convert source code to an executable.
 The result is machine language and cannot be read by (most) humans.
 Binaries/executables are specific to a platform, a combination of machine architecture and operating system.
 You cannot run a Windows binary on a Linux system, and vice versa.